 No matter who you are, accountability is hard.
 It’s easy to let yourself slide, and not get a few simple things done.
 You don’t need a life coach following your every move to improve at this.
-There’s something about the simple notion of someone keeping an eye on you, that helps increase the motivation needed to get things done.
-You can do this a few different ways.
-With my team or a close friend, sharing my task list and calendar works well.
+There’s something about the idea of someone keeping an eye on you, that helps increase the motivation needed to get things done.
+You can do this in a few different ways.
+Sharing my task list and calendar with my team members – or even a close friend – works well.
 An even easier example is simply texting someone what you plan on getting done.
-Once you’ve let your responsibilities out and in front of someone else, they’ll feel more concrete.
-You’ll feel like their deadlines rather than suggestions.
+Once you’ve shared your responsibilities with someone else, they feel more concrete.
+You’ll feel like they’re real deadlines rather than suggestions.
 And so the added pressure (the good kind) will come!
-There’s a boost when you force yourself to live up to your expectations in front of others.
+There’s a real boost in motivation when you force yourself to live up to your expectations in front of others.

 4. Physically write them down

 Don’t get me wrong, paper task lists for task management are impossible when working with a team.
 I really have to have all our tasks managed in the same digital workspace for work to be productive.
+We use the Hibox platform for all our business task management and now, I couldn’t imagine using anything else to track group projects and workflow.
 But for my personal tasks, I recently discovered I need to do something different to be productive.
-I’ve tried plenty of personal task management apps, reminders, checklists on my phone, etc. There’s something about the fact that it is digital and feels like an annoying pointless email or social media notification rather than a task I need to complete.
+I’ve tried plenty of personal task management apps, reminders, checklists on my phone, etc, thinking they were the secrets to task management.
+There’s something about it being digital that makes it feel like an annoying pointless email or social media notification rather than a task I need to complete.
 It’s so much easier for me to brush off a digital personal task.

 5. Schedule your week, not each day

-If you’re frequently hitting “remind me later” or moving over to the next day the daily tasks you’ve set up for yourself, you need to rethink how you’re setting up your schedule.
+If you’re frequently hitting “remind me later” or moving daily tasks over to the next day, you need to rethink how you’re setting up your schedule.
 All tasks are not of equal importance or need to be done ASAP.
-This is something I still sometimes fall into that leaves me frustrated when I don’t get everything done the Monday and Tuesday of my week.
+This is something I still forget at times, and ends up leaving me frustrated when I don’t get everything done at the start of my week.

 Instead of cramming a lot of little tasks into one day and trying to force yourself to get as much done as possible, try scheduling tasks by importance throughout your week.
-This way you can schedule times to dedicate to tasks that require more time and focus rather than trying to squeeze them in with lots of other less important tasks.
-The amount of focus I’ve gained and how much less pressured I feel throughout the week doing this has helped me get so much more done.
+This way you can schedule the time to dedicate to tasks that require more focus, rather than trying to squeeze them in with lots of other, less important tasks.
+By doing this, I’ve gained focus and feel much less pressure, so now I can get so much more done in a week.

-These are just a few changes I’ve learned to make that have actually stuck from reading tons of “productivity hack” articles.
-I hope these tips were helpful in finding your quest for the ultimate task management system for yourself!
+These are just a few changes I’ve implemented that have actually stuck from reading tons of “productivity hack” articles.
+I hope these secrets to task management were helpful in finding the ultimate task management system for yourself!